--The solid residue after applying both Steps may be accelerated by mixing the two solutions together with the spill.
-Once Step 2 is applied the micro-encapsulation is complete and the spill is non-leachable within the silica material.
-It is best to let it dry to form a white powder.
+-The solid residue after applying both Step 1 and Step 2 may be accelerated by combining the two solutions together with the spill.
+When Step 2 is applied the micro-encapsulation is complete and the spill is non-leachable within the silica material.
+It is best to let the spill material dry to form a white powder.

 If the spill occurred on a porous surface, clean up the residue from the first attempt, and repeat the process.
-If the spill occurred in soil, please read the question about cleaning a spill on soil.
+If the spill occurred in soil, please refer to the “How is a spill remediated in soil or aggregate material?”.

-OS POWDER: This is listed with the U.S. EPA under the National Oil and Hazardous Substances pollution contingency plan.
+OS POWDER: OS Powder is listed with the U.S. EPA under the National Oil and Hazardous Substances Pollution Contingency Plan.
 It is also non-leachable and non-hazardous.
 It will not absorb water and will float indefinitely until collected.
-On the molecular level, the contaminants that OS Powder cleaned up are micro-encapsulated and is EPA Listed to be thrown away in a Class C landfill.
+On the molecular level, the contaminants that OS Powder cleaned up are micro-encapsulated and are EPA listed to be disposed of in a Class C landfill.

-To completely clean the area, a wire or stiff brush, will work.
-If over a larger area washing down with a hose or a power washer will also work.
+To clean the area, use a wire or stiff brush, to brush the powder off.
+If cleaning a larger area use a hose or a power.